 The treaty is currently under review, but the modernisation process is progressing at sluggish pace and campaigners say it will not fix core issues like arbitration or the protection for fossil fuel investments as any reform needs unanimity approval from the treaty’s 54 signatories.

 In December, Spain’s Minister for the Ecological Transition called on the EU to leave the treaty, writing on Twitter: “That’s it.
-Either we ensure it is compatible to the Paris Agreement or we need to withdraw from the Energy Climate Treaty.”
+Either we ensure it is compatible to the Paris Agreement or we need to withdraw from the Energy Charter Treaty.”